apache/spark/CI.rst

 -----------

 The `CodeQL <https://securitylab.github.com/tools/codeql>`_ security scan uses GitHub security scan framework to scan our code for security violations.
-It is run for JavaScript and python code.
+It is run for JavaScript and Python code.

 Publishing documentation
 ------------------------